 Use windows wisely.
 Keep them closed at highway speed, since open windows cause enough drag to reduce mileage by 10%, more than air-conditioning.
 Open windows in stop-and-go traffic to prevent the air-conditioner from working overtime.

 Observe speed limits.
 Aerodynamic drag increases as speed rises, so 55 mph gives you up to 21% better mileage than driving at 65 mph or more.

 Use cruise control.
 Braking and accelerating waste fuel, so use cruise control whenever possible to maintain a steady speed.
 Similarly, avoid “jackrabbit” accelerating and passing for maximum gas efficiency.
 If your automatic transmission is equipped with an overdrive gear, switch to it as soon as your speed is high enough.
 The opposite is true for a manual transmission — the lower the gear, the better the fuel economy.

-Keep tires properly inflated according to manufacturer recommendations.
-Too much or too little air affects ride comfort, causes tires to wear out faster, and reduces gas mileage by 5%.
+Keep tires properly inflated.
+Follow the manufacturer recommendations on tire pressure.
+Too much or too little air affects ride comfort, causes tires to wear out faster and reduces gas mileage from 0.6% to up to 3%.
 A pencil-style tire gauge costs around $1 and a digital version is around $4.
-Always check pressure when tires are cold – that means before you leave the driveway or parking lot.
+Always check pressure when tires are cold — that means before you leave the driveway or parking lot.

 Evelyn Kanter contributed to this report.

 If you liked this post, you may also like:

 - Apps help you find cheapest gas

 - 6 car-care tasks that will save you money